 - Form 8995-A - Qualified Business Income Deduction.

-For tax year 2021, a taxpayer with Qualified Business Income (QBI) will use the simplified Form 8995 if both of the following are true:
+A taxpayer with Qualified Business Income (QBI) can use the simplified Form 8995 if both of the following are true:

 - Taxable income before QBID is at or below certain thresholds: